Jeter: Stanton didn't want to be part of Marlins' rebuilding - News 12 Now

 MIAMI (AP) — Derek Jeter says when his ownership group took over the Miami Marlins in October, he thought Giancarlo Stanton would be with the team in 2018.

-The Marlins traded Stanton because the National League MVP didn’t want to be part of the franchise’s rebuilding, Jeter said Monday.
+Stanton says Marlins officials threatened to keep him for the rest of his career.

-Jeter said the deal with his former team, the New York Yankees, was the best one available to the Marlins, giving them much-needed financial flexibility and upgrading a weak farm system.
+In the end, Miami dealt the National League MVP to the New York Yankees.
+The trade was made because Stanton didn’t want to be part of the Marlins’ latest rebuilding, Jeter said Monday.

 Jeter wants to reduce his revenue-starved franchise’s payroll by at least 20 percent to $90 million or less, and Stanton will make $25 million next year.
 But trading him wasn’t a given, Jeter said.